likema/pygalgen/README.md

 # Pygal generation tool

-A tool for generating SVG chart by YAML or JSON.
+A tool for generating SVG or PNG chart by YAML or JSON.

 ## Prerequisites